Monika: Apart from Freier Fall, did you participate in any other film or media projects?

 Photo by Werner-Viktor Schwalbe of Trier. |

-Monika: What would you recommend to all transgender girls, thinking about the entertainment career?
+Monika: What would you recommend to all transgender girls thinking about a career in entertainment?

-Johanna: I cannot recommend anything about an entertainment career to transgender girls of today because they go their own ways without “looking back”.
-I can only speak for my own generation and I reckon that young people – like I used to do in the former times – must experience everything themselves.
+Johanna: I cannot recommend anything about an entertainment career to transgender girls of today because they go their own ways without “looking back.”
+I can only speak for my own generation, and I reckon that young people, like I used to do in former times, must experience everything themselves.
 They don’t want to hear!

 Monika: Johanna, thank you for the interview!